ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel458CN/connectivity_guide.rst.txt

 The entry point to be used for an X25 connection (GATE, FastConnect, XOT) can be specified:
 - By the rules of the line.
 If one of the rules associated with the line matches the characteristics of the call, the entry point chosen by the rule takes precedence over that specified in the call packet.
 - In the X25 call packet.
 The entry point is specified in the CUD (Call User Data) field of the call packet.
 The entry point name is in ASCII character format starting at the 5th byte of the CUD field, following the 4-byte protocol identifier.
-- A default entry point can be specified in the line definition (see “Line Parameters”, page 11).
+- A default entry point can be specified in the line definition (see “Line Parameters”).
 - If no entry point is specified, the default entry point is the second value of the DEFENTR parameter in the VIRTCT.
 If this value does not exist, the call is rejected.

 Incoming calls on HTTP or SMTP lines